-DIANA MALISZEWSKI

-is the teacher-librarian at Agnes Macphail Public School in the Toronto District School Board.

-TingL Mission

-The Teaching Librarian

-The Teaching Librarian (TingL) is the official magazine of the Ontario School Library Association (OSLA).
+SHELAGH STRAUGHAN is the senor school librarian and a teacher of AP research at Trinity College School in Port Hope, Ont.
+TingL Mission The Teaching Librarian The Teaching Librarian (TingL) is the official magazine of the Ontario School Library Association (OSLA).
 It is published three times a year to support OSLA members in providing significant and effective library programs and services.
 The Teaching Librarian promotes library programs and curriculum development that furthers exemplary educational objectives.
 The magazine fosters effective collaboration within the school library community and provides a forum to share experience and expertise.

-TingL References

-The Teaching Librarian is a general magazine for OSLA members and not a scholarly journal.
+TingL References The Teaching Librarian is a general magazine for OSLA members and not a scholarly journal.
 If your article does require citation of sources, please provide them within the text of your article or column with as much or as little bibliographic information as necessary for identification (e.g. book title, year).
 If you feel that the works you are citing require full identification, please provide a bibliography at the end of your piece, formatted according to the latest Chicago Manual of Style (16th edition) or APA Style.

-TingL Editorial Board

-Mary Doyle Hastings and Prince Edward DSB

------------- --------------------------------

-mdoyle02@hpedsb.on.ca

-Trish Hurley Peel DSB

-trish.hurley@peelsb.com

-Angela Kawartha Pine Ridge DSB Thompson angela_thompson@kprdsb.ca

-Kimberly Senf Elmwood School, Ottawa

-ksenf@elmwood.ca

-Kasey Dufferin Peel Catholic DSB

-Whalley theteachinglibrarian@outlook.com

-TingL Submission Guidelines

-Please Note: Themes are subject to change.
+TingL Editorial Board Mary Doyle Hastings and Prince Edward DSB mdoyle02@hpedsb.on.ca Trish Hurley Peel DSB trish.hurley@peelsb.com Angela Thompson Kawartha Pine Ridge DSB angela_thompson@kprdsb.ca Kimberly Senf Elmwood School, Ottawa ksenf@elmwood.ca Kasey Whalley Dufferin Peel Catholic DSB theteachinglibrarian@outlook.com TingL Submission Guidelines Please Note: Themes are subject to change.

 January 2023 "Literacies @ your library"

 V. 30, Issue 2 Deadline: November 16, 2022

-May 2023 "Censorship @ your library" V. 30, Issue 3 Deadline: March 30, 2023
+May 2023 "Censorship @ your library"

+V. 30, Issue 3 Deadline: March 30, 2023
-September 2023 Theme and Deadline TBA

-V. 31 Issue 1
+September 2023 Theme and Deadline TBA V. 31 Issue 1

 Articles of 150-250 words, 500 words, or 800-1,300 words are welcome.
 Articles, when approved, should be accompanied by high quality images and/or graphics whenever possible.
 Text must be sent electronically, preferably in a Microsoft Word (or compatible) file.
 Images or graphics must be sent separately in a digital format, such as .jpeg, .png, .tiff, or .ai.
 The minimum resolution must be 1000 px at 150 dpi.
 With photos that contain a recognized individual, please secure the individual's permission in writing for the use of the photo.
 Photos taken at public events or crowd shots taken in a public place do not require permission from the subjects.
 All submissions are subject to editing for consistency, length, content, and style.
 Journalistic style is preferred.
 The Teaching Librarian adheres to Canadian Press Style.
 Articles must include the working title, name of author, and email address in the body of the text.
 OSLA reserves the right to use pictures in other OSLA publications unless permission is limited or denied at the time of publishing.

 When writers consent to having articles published in The Teaching Librarian magazine, permission is also granted to online distribution of the periodical through accessola.com and educational databases, without expectation of financial compensation.
 Ownership and copyright of the article is still retained by the original authors.
 Any questions about submissions should be directed to the Editor of The Teaching Librarian: theteachinglibrarian@outlook.com.

 TingL Subscriptions

 The Teaching Librarian is a benefit of OSLA membership.
 To become a member, contact:

 Ontario Library Association 2080 Danforth Avenue Toronto, Ont., M4C 1J9 Tel: 1-877-340-1730 membership@accessola.com accessola.com

 TingL Editor

-Kasey (Mallen) Whalley Dufferin Peel Catholic District School Board
+Kasey (Mallen) Whalley Dufferin Peel Catholic District School Board theteachinglibrarian@outlook. com

-theteachinglibrarian@outlook.
+OLA Design

+Sherly Kyorkis Ontario Library Association skyorkis@accessola.com

+The Editor's Notebook